 Head Count

-Teams are allowed 15 athletes and five non-athletes to travel (to receive per diem reimbursements) and be on the competition floor.
+Teams were previously allowed 15 athletes and five non-athletes to travel (to receive per diem reimbursements) and be on the competition floor.
+However, as of the 2026 season, the number of athletes allowed in competition has been increased to 20.
 Programs that qualify one to three individuals are allowed two non-athletes and teams with four to six individuals are allowed three non-athletes.
-“Any changes to the 15 student-athlete roster must be made before 10 p.m.
-Eastern time the day before competition.”

 Team Qualification

-At the USAG semifinals, the top two teams from each session qualify to the following day’s team final where four teams will compete for the title and seeding based on semifinal qualifying score (the team with the highest score in the semifinal will get to rotate in Olympic order).
+At the WCGNIC semifinals, the top two teams from each session qualify to the following day’s team final, where four teams compete for the national title.
+The team champion is determined solely based on finals performance.

 Individual Qualification